emicklei/melrose/docs/dsl.md

 ```

 ### next<a name="next"></a>
-Is used to seed the next value in a generator such as random and interval.
+Is used to produce the next value in a generator such as random and interval.

 ```javascript
 i = interval(-4,4,2)

 pi = pitch(i,sequence('C D E F G A B'))